Collation Support

 However, Snowflake does not recommend using the feature this way because it might return unexpected or unintended results.

-• Once a table column is defined, you cannot change the collation for the column.
+• After a table column is defined, you cannot change the collation for the column.
 In other words, after a column has been created with a particular collation using a CREATE TABLE statement, you cannot use ALTER TABLE to change the collation.

 However, you can specify a different collation in a DML statement, such as a SELECT statement, that references the column.